yetanothermightytool/powershell/vbo/vb365-create-entra-app/README.md

 # Veeam Backup for Microsoft 365 - Entra Application Creation Script

+**Update February 2024 - Please note: The script does not work with the current release of the Microsoft.Graph Powershell Module v2.13.0/1.
+The last tested version with which the script works is v2.9.0**

 This PowerShell script is designed to create an Entra/Azure application for authentication, backup, and recovery from Veeam's Backup for Microsoft 365.
 It is intended for use by a security or Entra administrator to provide the necessary Entra application for Veeam Backup for Microsoft 365.

 **Note:** Use this script only if you cannot use the product's built-in functionality to create the application.